Missamma: Music

 The soundtrack of Missamma was composed by S. Rajeswara Rao with lyrics by Pingali.
 Audio mixing was supervised by A. Krishnan and Siva Ram.
 They were engineered by N. C. Sen Gupta and orchestrated by A. Krishnamurthy.

 When Nagi Reddi told Bhanumathi that P. Leela would sing for her character, Bhanumathi (a playback singer herself) refused to allow Leela to sing for her.
 After she left the film, Leela was signed to sing for Savitri.
 Unlike their previous films, Vijaya Productions used A. M. Rajah instead of Ghantasala to sing for Rama Rao.
-Chakrapani chose P. Susheela to sing the two songs featuring Jamuna after he was impressed by her rendition of "Anuragam Virisena" in Kanna Talli (1953).
-Although she sang for Donga Ramudu (1955) first, Missamma was released earlier and was her breakthrough as a singer.
+Chakrapani chose P. Susheela to sing the two songs featuring Jamuna after he was impressed by her rendition of "Anuragam Virisena" in Donga Ramudu (1955).
+Although she sang for Donga Ramudu first, Missamma was released earlier and was her breakthrough as a singer.
 "Balanura Madana" and its Tamil version, "Ariya Paruvamada", were Susheela's first songs for Rajeswara Rao.
 Despite singing "Dharmam Chey" and "Sitaram Sitaram", Relangi was not credited as a playback singer.

-Missamma's soundtrack was released on HMV.
+Missamma's soundtrack was released on His Master's Voice.
 It was commercially successful, with "Adavari Matalaku Ardhale Verule" becoming a classic love song.
 Rajeswara Rao's eldest son and musician Ramalingeswara Rao, in an interview to The Hindu, remarked that his father was initially not happy with Missamma's music as he only had to cater to Chakrapani's taste, who had his own view of mainstream cinema.
 He added that Rajeswara Rao was afraid of failure and rejection from filmmakers, and wanted to leave for Vizianagaram, until the soundtrack's success happened.